-If a person does not believe that God exists and that there will be a resurrection and eternal life spent either in the presence of God or with Satan, they may think there is no compelling reason to live a moral life rather than a life of self-gratification, regardless of the consequences.
+If a person does not believe that God exists and that there will be a resurrection and eternal life spent either in the presence of God or with Satan, he (or she) may think there is no compelling reason to live a moral life rather than a life of self-gratification, if there are no eternal consequences.
 For many of these people, their thinking is probably somewhat similar to the following: “I might as well eat, drink, and be merry, because tomorrow I may die, and after that, there will be nothing; I will simply cease to exist.”
 Thus, they do not have genuine eternal hope and, perhaps, not even superficial temporal hope.

-Such people could benefit from giving serious consideration to our other articles under the category entitled Basic Issues Regarding Eternal Life, particularly “What Is the Purpose of Human Life?” and “Does It Really Matter What You Believe?”, which you can access by clicking on these titles.
+Such people could benefit from giving serious consideration to our other articles under the category entitled Basic Issues Regarding Eternal Life, particularly “What Is the Purpose of Human Life?” and “Does It Really Matter What You Believe?”, which can be accessed by clicking on these titles.

-In contrast, the resurrection of Jesus Christ after His death on a cross provides Christians with the basis for believing that they will likewise be resurrected from death and have eternal bliss in the presence of God.
+In contrast, the resurrection of Jesus Christ after His death on a cross provides Christians with the basis for believing that they, like Jesus, will be resurrected from their physical death and have eternal bliss in the presence of God.
 However, hope for Christians need not be based on only their future resurrection, but also on the expectation that God will be with them while they are still living on earth (i.e., while they still have a mortal body).

 On page 195 of his book entitled The Purpose Driven Life, Rick Warren says, “Our hope in difficult times is not based on positive thinking, wishful thinking, or natural optimism.
 It is a certainty based on the truths that God is in complete control of our universe and that he loves us.”

-The Adult Learner Guide for winter 2010-2011 states that people “need a believable hope about the present and the future,” and goes on to say,
+The Adult Learner Guide for winter 2010-2011 states that people “need a believable hope about the present and the future,” and goes on to declare,

 From the biblical perspective, hope is the confident expectation that God is good, trustworthy, and in total control.
 Sometimes, however, a believer’s hope in God gets tested. . . .
 [F]or God’s people, renewed hope is as close as a prayer, whatever the circumstances may be.

 One of the questions raised by the last statement is: Who are God’s people?
-First Peter 2:9-10, which was written to both Jewish and gentile Christians, states,
+In this regard, First Peter 2:9-10, which was written to both Jewish and gentile Christians, states,